hmatias88/hmatias88/README.md

 - ⚡ Fun fact: ...
 -->

-I am an aspiring python developer and data scientist looking into transitioning into the tech sector
+I am an aspiring python developer and data scientist looking into transitioning into the tech sector.
+In my previous life, I was working as a Structural Engineer with a side hobby in currency/stock trading.

 In this account I have included a few of my projects that I have been working on.